letterpad/letterpad/README.md

 ## Production Builds

-The below command will create a build for the `api`, the `admin dashboard` and the `theme`.
+The below command will create a build for the `admin dashboard` and the `theme`.
 You will have to specify which theme you want to build.

 ```
 theme=hugo yarn build
 ```

-- This will create a folder called `apiBuild` which will contain all contents of the `api` folder in ES5.
 - All the admin dashboard specific bundle will be in `admin/public/dist` folder.
 - All the theme specific bundles will be in `client/hugo/public/dist` folder.
 - The vendor bundles are common between admin and client.
 So they will be in `public/js` folder.

 ## How it works ?

-Letterpad needs two servers to run your blog.
-One server runs Graphql API and the other server runs the Letterpad Engine.
-However with little modification, you can combine this to use one server.
+Letterpad needs one server to run your blog.
+This server runs Graphql API and the Letterpad Engine.
+However with little modification, you can separate this to use two servers if you want to keep the API seperate.

 Themes have their own separate repository.
 While doing `yarn install`, the default theme `hugo` is fetched as a dependency during the installation.
 If the theme already exist, this step will be ignored.